-Table 6-1: Past Performance Program Program Objective Program Action Accomplishment Effectiveness and Appropriateness Employment and Housing (DFEH) in fighting discrimination in housing.
-29 Reasonable Accommodation Procedure Provide reasonable accommodation to rules, policies, practices, and procedures where such accommodation may be necessary to afford individuals with disabilities equal opportunity to housing.
-Adopt a reasonable accommodation procedure and/or Zoning Code amendment; provide information to residents via public counters and the City's website.
-The City has amended the Zoning Code to include Reasonable Accommodation Procedures.
-The City will modify this program for the 2014-2021 Housing Element to promote the adopted Reasonable Accommodation Procedures on the City website and at City Hall.
+Table 6-1: Past Performance Program Program Objective Program Action Current Planning Period Accomplishments Effectiveness and Appropriateness IFHMB continues to educate both tenants and landlords as to their rights and responsibilities under fair housing laws.
+IFHMB investigates discrimination complaints and works in partnership with the United States Department of Housing and Urban Development (HUD) and the California State Department of Fair Employment and Housing (DFEH) in fighting appropriate, to utilize services offered by the Inland Fair Housing and Mediation Board.
+5.5B Reasonable Accommodation Procedure Provide reasonable accommodation to rules, policies, practices, and procedures where such accommodation may be necessary to afford individuals with disabilities equal opportunity to housing.
+Adopt a reasonable accommodation procedure and/or Zoning Code amendment; provide information to residents via public counters and the City's website. discrimination in housing.
+City staff Has developed a scope of work and is currently in the processing of securing funding to develop this program.
+The City estimates this program will be implemented by March of 20220.
+The City will continue to promote the adopted Reasonable Accommodation Procedures on the City website and at City Hall.